zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior03.md

-## BEHAVIOR03: The bhavior of the engine when IPv6 or IPv4 is disabled
+## BEHAVIOR03: The behavior of the engine when IPv6 or IPv4 is disabled

 ### Test case identifier

-**BEHAVIOR03:** The bhavior of the engine when IPv6 or IPv4 is disabled
+**BEHAVIOR03:** The behavior of the engine when IPv6 or IPv4 is disabled

 ### Objective
 This test is to verify whether appropriate results are displayed when